akritiko/toggl-journal/README.md

 ## Features

 - Automatically creates reports from Toggl Time Entries based on project and time windows (since - until dates).
+- If the user puts 'ALL' instead of a project name, the script generates a report for all projects within the since - until timeframe.
 - Generates report in .html format.
 - Generates report in .pdf format.
 - Handles pagination for high time entry volume, respecting the API limitations.